Digital-Preservation-Finland/dpres-siptools/README.rst

     python siptools/scripts/create_videomd.py path/to/video/video.wav --workspace ./workspace

-If the file is an A/V container, parameter --streams is required in the above AudioMD and VideoMD scripts.

 An example how to create digital provenance metadata for mets.xml.
 Values for the parameters --event_outcome and --event_type are predefined lists::